 - We rely on God’s strength instead of our own strength,

-- We’ve laid our cares, concerns, worries, doubts, etc. before Him through prayer, with thanksgiving, and know that He has heard us (cast our anxiety on Him),
+- We’ve laid our cares, concerns, worries, doubts, etc. before Him through prayer, with thanksgiving, and know that He has heard us (we are to “cast all our anxiety on Him”),

 - We remember that He knows all things, everywhere, at all times, and that nothing whatsoever catches Him off guard, surprises Him, or is something He cannot handle, for He is a BIG God,

-- We’ve been diligent to prepare the best we possibly can under the guidance of Godly wisdom, and then let the outcome (victory) be up to the Lord,
+- We’ve been diligent in preparing the best we possibly can under the guidance of Godly wisdom, and then let the outcome (victory) be up to the Lord,

-- We read Scripture daily and are refreshed by the examples of the saints who have gone before us, and are reminded of how they handled difficult situations, even when facing imminent death,
+- We read Scripture daily and are refreshed by the examples of the saints who have gone before us and are reminded of how they handled difficult situations, even when faced with imminent death,

 - We are in prayer with God daily,

-- We remember that He is with us each and every moment of every day, to the very end of the age,
+- We remember that He is with us each and every moment of every day, “to the very end of the age [world],”

 - We remember that He will never lead us into temptation or give us more than we can handle,

-- We remember that God has already won complete and total victory for us over sin, Satan and death,
+- We remember that God has already won complete and total victory for us over sin, Satan, and death (“it is finished”),

 - We are thankful to God for all things,

-I wrote in the list above that peace comes when we have been diligent to properly prepare.
+I wrote in the list above that peace comes when we have been diligent in preparing properly.
 You might be wondering what this has to do with the peace of God.
 Let me explain.
 This is related to the proverb: